ekomsSavior/HELLFIRE/README.md

   - Just clone and run it

-  - your SIM800C USB will be auto detected by kali.
+  - your SIM800C USB will be auto detected by kali if that is your host os.

+  - if you are running a vm you have to attach the sim800c usb to the vm in > settings> USB> + ... before you start your vm.

 ---